-The proposed new permission would apply exclusively to plant-based milk alternatives sold under the Sanitarium Health Food Company brand for a period of 15 months commencing on the date of gazettal of the variation.
+The new permission will apply exclusively to plant-based milk alternatives sold under the Sanitarium Health Food Company brand for a period of 15 months commencing on the date of gazettal of the variation.

-If approved, the draft variation would permit the proposed addition of plant sterols as novel food to plant-based milk alternatives in accordance with the Code, including existing conditions of use in the table to section S25-2 for the addition of plant sterols to food.
+The approved draft variation will permit the proposed addition of plant sterols as novel food to plant-based milk alternatives in accordance with the Code, including existing conditions of use in the table to section S25-2 for the addition of plant sterols to food.